Skip to main content

 TDS (Tax Deducted at Source)

-TDS is the monthly income tax deduction your employer makes on your behalf.
-At the start of the financial year, you declare your tax regime and deductions (investments, rent, etc.) to your employer.
-They estimate your annual tax liability and divide it by 12 to deduct monthly.
+TDS is the monthly income tax your employer deducts on your behalf.
+At the start of the financial year, you declare your tax regime and eligible deductions.
+Your employer estimates your annual tax liability and spreads it across 12 months.

-- A bonus is paid in one month
+• A bonus is paid in one particular month

-- You didn’t submit proofs by the deadline, so deductions lapsed
+• You missed the investment proof deadline, so deductions lapsed

-If too little TDS was deducted through the year, you’ll owe the balance when you file your ITR in July.
-If too much was deducted, you get a refund — but refunds take time.
-Getting TDS right upfront is worth the effort.
+If TDS was underpaid through the year, you’ll owe the balance when you file your ITR in July.
+If it was overpaid, you get a refund — but refunds take time.
+Getting TDS calibrated early in the year saves you the hassle.

 ESI (Employee State Insurance)

-If your gross crosses ₹21,000, ESI stops for that contribution period.
-It restarts only at the beginning of the next contribution period (April or October) if your gross has fallen back below the threshold [VERIFY: exact period reset rules under ESIC Act].
+Once your gross crosses ₹21,000, ESI stops for that contribution period.
+It restarts only at the beginning of the next ESIC contribution period (April or October) if your gross has dropped back below the threshold [VERIFY: exact period reset rules under the ESIC Act].

-Employer Contributions (On Your Payslip but Not Your Money)
+Employer Contributions (On Your Payslip, Not Your Money)

 This section trips up a lot of employees.
-Some payslips show employer contributions alongside your earnings to make the CTC visible.
-These numbers appear on paper but are not paid to you — they go to statutory accounts or provisions.
+Some payslips show employer contributions alongside earnings to make the CTC visible.
+These figures appear on paper — they are not credited to your bank account.

 Employer PF (12% of basic, capped at ₹15,000 basic)

-Your employer contributes the same 12% of your basic (capped at ₹15,000) to your EPF account.
-But of this 12%, only 3.67% goes into your EPF account.
-The remaining 8.33% goes to EPS (Employee Pension Scheme) [VERIFY: standard EPS contribution split].
+Your employer contributes the same 12% of your basic (with the same ₹15,000 ceiling).
+But of that 12%, only 3.67% goes into your actual EPF account.
+The remaining 8.33% goes to EPS (Employee Pension Scheme) [VERIFY: standard EPS contribution split under EPFO rules].

 Employer ESI (3.25% of gross, only if gross < ₹21,000)